fastzhong/mth252/slides.md

 if you want to dive deeper into proofs and the mathematics of computer science:

-[Building Blocks for Theoretical Computer Science](https://mfleck.cs.illinois.edu/building-blocks/index-sp2020.html) by Margaret M. Fleck
+<mdi-link/>[Building Blocks for Theoretical Computer Science](https://mfleck.cs.illinois.edu/building-blocks/index-sp2020.html) by Margaret M. Fleck

 ---